Airways International Cymru: History

-Contract disputes
+Lease contract disputes

 In 1987, a Boeing 737-300 was leased to an American airline, SunCoast Airlines for $67,000 a week.
 The lease was for a six month period.
 Disagreements around the contract became a major issue for both airlines, after SunCoast Airlines claimed the plane was supposed to arrive in November, but was instead delivered in December without the paperwork needed to register with the Federal Aviation Administration (FAA).
 SunCoast's chairman alleged that Airways International Cymru repeatedly told them that they had filed the paperwork with the FAA, only for SunCoast to discover that it had never been filed.
 SunCoast said the contract caused them millions of dollars in losses.

 Airways International Cymru claimed that SunCoast was late paying a $55,000 insurance deposit, causing the delay in the plane's delivery.
 They also believed that SunCoast was responsible for FAA registration.

-In January 1998, SunCoast filed for Chapter 11 bankruptcy.
+In January 1988, SunCoast filed for Chapter 11 bankruptcy.
 This caused the plane to be grounded, and meant Airways International Cymru couldn't reclaim the plane without going through court proceedings.
 Following the plane's grounding SunCoast sued Airways International Cymru for $301,725 in damages.

 On 4 January 1988, Airways International Cymru attempted to repossess the plane by driving it off SunCoast property.
 SunCoast claims Airways International Cymru staff entered the airport's security area, before gaining access to the grounded plane.
 The aircraft began taxiing down the airfield, meeting the directors of Airways International Cymru at the other end of the runway.
 Police intervened, causing staff to return the plane to SunCoast's ramp.
 SunCoast declined to press charges related to the incident.
 Airways International Cymru claimed they weren't aware that taking the aircraft was a crime, as they weren't familiar with US laws.
 The whole incident took an hour, and SunCoast believed that had the staff not been disrupted, they would have attempted to fly the aircraft back to Wales.
 However Airways International Cymru hadn't filed any flight plans.

 SunCoast was court ordered to return the plane, or resume payments.

 During this time, Airways International Cymru was in debt with the leaseholders of their other planes.
 This caused G-CYMRU to be grounded in Luton Airport.
 Their other planes had also been grounded, and the airline said they were attempting to either lease four new planes, or recover their existing ones.
 Paramount Airways Limited took over Airways International Cymru's flights, using their own planes but landing at Cardiff Airport, so travel was not disrupted for customers.

-The company went into receivership in February, and 150 people lost their jobs.
+The company stopped flying on 19 January and went into receivership in February, and 150 people lost their jobs.

 Destinations

-A Boeing 737-300 of the airline in 1987.

 Airways International Cymru served 20 destinations across Europe (during operations).